mattwagl/fundbuero/README.md

 * [belle](https://github.com/nikgraf/belle) is a collection of configurable React Components.
 * [react-date-range](https://github.com/Adphorus/react-date-range) is a React component for choosing dates and date ranges.
 * [react-virtualized]( https://bvaughn.github.io/react-virtualized/) provides React components for efficiently rendering large lists and tabular data.
-* [react-motion](https://github.com/chenglou/react-motion) is a spring that solves your animation problems.
+* [react-spring](https://github.com/drcmda/react-spring) is helping react-motion and animated to become best friends.
 * [react-router-transition](https://github.com/maisano/react-router-transition) are transitions built for react-router, powered by react-motion.
 * [why-did-you-update](https://github.com/garbles/why-did-you-update) puts your console on blast when React is making unnecessary updates.
 * [react-dates](https://github.com/airbnb/react-dates) is an accessible, easily internationalizable, mobile-friendly datepicker library for the web